opentoonz/opentoonz_docs/source/using_ffmpeg_with_opentoonz.rst

 Installing FFmpeg for Linux
 ---------------------------

-| To install FFmpeg, enter the following command in the terminal window depending on your distribution.
+| To install FFmpeg, enter the following command in the shell depending on your distribution.

 Arch Linux: ``# pacman -S extra/ffmpeg``